sowmyadvn/Engineer-Better/DataStructures_Algos.md

 ```
 ### 3. Half-and-half approach
 Half-and-half approach is where dataset is divided into half.
 Merge-sort and binary search are examples of half-and-half approach.
-### Tips:
-1. How to identy DP problems?
-"Design algorithm to compute nth", "Write code to list the first n", "Implement a method to calculate all" etc
-2. Draw the recursive calls as a tree to analyze the run-time complexity for recursion algorithms
-3. Before diving into recursive code, discuss trade-offs of iterative code and then choose between both the approaches

 ## 9. System design and scalability